farhandigital/devto-enhanced/README.md

 ## ✨ Features

+All features are **fully toggleable** via the extension popup menu, with preferences automatically persisted to browser storage and synchronized in real-time across tabs.

 ### 🌐 Global Features
 - **Hide Subforem Switcher** — Remove the Subforem navigation menu for a cleaner interface